hueyyeng/VesperiaGuide/docs/missables_spoiler_free.md

 ## Capua Torim

-- [ ] Go toward the Harbor to get the a sidequest item and a new title for Repede.
-In Zaphias, talk to a dog at the right side of the shop to get the an item.
+- [ ] Go toward the Harbor to get a sidequest item and a new title for Repede.
+In Zaphias, talk to a dog at the right side of the shop to get an item.
 Upon 50% completion of the sidequest item, a scene will trigger automatically on the world map

 ## Nordopolica